-The team is coached by A.J.
-Brown, a former star hurdler and sprinter at Riverview High in Sarasota who played football and ran track at Carson-Newman University in Tennessee.
-In 2017, Saint Stephen’s will once again host the Manatee County Track and Field meet and is a candidate to be the site of the District Championships.
+The Falcons are coached by A.J.
+Brown, a former star hurdler and sprinter at Sarasota Riverview High who played football and ran track at Carson-Newman University in Tennessee.

 Tennis is FHSAA sanctioned and is a spring season sport.